danfuzz/samizdat/doc/language-guide/03-functions.md

 See the introductory section "Logic operations" for more details.

-### Generic functions

-Generic functions are functions which know how to "dispatch" to particular other functions, based on the arguments given to the generic function.

-Samizdat includes generic functions which dispatch based on the class of the first argument.
-A generic places no restrictions on arguments, other than minimum and (optional) maximum counts.

-#### Generic function definition statements

-The syntax to define a new generic function is similar to the declaration of a regular function.

-A generic function definition is introduced with the `fn` keyword, and continues as follows:

-* A dot, `.`.

-* The name.
-This provides a name for the function, which serves the same purposes as with regular function definitions.

-* The formal arguments.
-This is identical in form to the formal arguments of a regular function.
-Note, though, that the names of the arguments don't matter for generic functions, as it is not possible to refer to them.
-What matters are the minimum and maximum number of arguments allowed by the formals.

-As with regular function definitions, a generic function definition can be preceded by `export` in order to cause it to be exported from the module in which it is defined.

-Examples:
+### Selectors and methods

+Classes in Samizdat bind selectors (method identifiers) to functions, for later invocation.

+#### Referring to selectors

+TODO: This section reflects Samizdat syntax in transition.

+To refer to a selector, it must be bound as a variable, as follows:

 ```
-## A generic which takes no arguments other than the target.
-fn .blort();
+fn .selectorName();

-## A generic which takes three to five arguments.
-fn .fizmo(a, b, x?, y?);

-## The same as the previous, exported from its module.
-export fn .fizmo(a, b, x?, y?);
 ```

+To bind a method on a class, use t

-#### Binding generic functions
+#### Binding methods

+TODO: This section reflects Samizdat syntax in transition.

-Generic functions are bound using a syntax similar to the regular function statement syntax (as described above).
-The difference is that instead of just a simple function name, the name consists of a class reference, followed by a dot (`.`), followed by the generic function name.
+Methods are bound to classes using a syntax similar to the regular function statement syntax (as described above).
+The difference is that instead of just a simple function name, the name consists of a class reference, followed by a dot (`.`), followed by the selector name.
 For example:

 ```
-fn Int.blort() { ... }      ## Bind to `Int`.
-fn @@Fizmo.blort() { ... }  ## Bind to (the derived value class) `@@Fizmo`.
+fn Fizmo.blort(arg) { ... }  ## Bind to the class `Fizmo`.
 ```

 Within the body of such a function, the local variable `this` refers to